superduper-io/superduper/README.md

 ```

 #### - Integrate AI APIs to work together with other models.
-Use OpenAI, PyTorch or Hugging face model as an embedding model for vector search.
+Use OpenAI, Jina AI, PyTorch or Hugging face model as an embedding model for vector search.

 ```python
 # Create a ``VectorIndex`` instance with indexing listener as OpenAIEmbedding and add it to the database.